slatedocs/slate/source/includes/_product_data.md

 &emsp;&emsp;end: "2016-02-01",
 &emsp;&emsp;limit: 100,
 &emsp;&emsp;where: "'voltage' > 14.0"
+&emsp;&emsp;fields: ["current", "temperature"]
 }
 </code>

 Would return the first 100 datapoints in January where voltage > 14.0V for the unit.
-Note that since `fields` is not specified here the default fields of `current`, `voltage` and `temperature` are returned so the data returned is the current, voltage and temperature data for all the points in the time where the voltage was > 14.0,
+Note that since `fields` is specified as only `current` and `temperature` here the data returned are the values of `current` and `temperature` where the corresponding voltage was > 14.0,

 ## Reading General Data

-A `GET` request to `/v1/influx/data` allows the user to read more general data from influx.
+A `GET` request to `/v1/influx/data` allows the user to read more general data from influx that doesn't relate to a specific product_imei.
 The parameter syntax and defaults are the same.

 <aside class="notice">Note!
 A <a href="#product">product_imei</a> must be explicity stated if required when using this endpoint.</aside>